observIQ/monitoring-dashboard-samples/alerts/zookeeper-gke/README.md

 ## High Average Latency

-If `prometheus.googleapis.com/avg_latency/gauge` is 100ms or higher, it shows that the server can't keep up with demand and performance improvements should be sought after.
+If `prometheus.googleapis.com/avg_latency/gauge` is 100ms or higher, it shows that the server can't keep up with demand.

 ## High fsync Duration